-Authority Function To determine areas and levels of cover for insurance.
-Executive To approve spending from the Insurance Fund in individual projects or a group of related projects or a group of related items up to a maximum of £20,000.
-Executive To determine rates of interest payable under: Non- Executive (a) Public Health Acts and Housing Acts (rechargeable works executed by the Council) (b) Local Government (Miscellaneous Provisions) Act To determine areas and levels of cover for insurance.
+Authority Function 3.
+To determine areas and levels of cover for insurance.
+Executive 4.
 To approve spending from the Insurance Fund in individual projects or a group of related projects or a group of related items up to a maximum of £20,000.
-To determine rates of interest payable under: (a) Public Health Acts and Housing Acts (rechargeable works executed by the Council)
+Executive 5.
+To determine rates of interest payable under: Non- Executive (a) Public Health Acts and Housing Acts (rechargeable works executed by the Council) (b) Local Government (Miscellaneous Provisions) Act 1976 (dangerous trees and restoration of supplies).

 Authority Function

+Executive

-1. To make all day to day management decisions relating to the Council's functions as they relate to customer Executive
+the Council's functions as they relate to customer

 services.